Security-Onion-Solutions/securityonion-docs/upgrade.rst

 MySQL
 -----

-If you get any errors relating to MySQL, please see `MySQL-Upgrade-Errors <MySQL-Upgrade-Errors>`__.
+If you get any errors relating to MySQL, please see the `MySQL-Upgrade-Errors <MySQL-Upgrade-Errors>`__ section.

 Initiating an update over SSH
 -----------------------------